34 Best Spy Thriller Books To Add To Your Library

 12. Slow Horses by Mick Herron

 Slow Horses is the first book in Mick Herron’s Slough House series.
-This Gold Daggar Award-winning series follows a team of M15 agents on the path toward redemption after making serious mistakes.
+This Gold Dagger Award-winning series follows a team of M15 agents on the path toward redemption after making serious mistakes.
 The main character, River Cartwright, gets his chance when a young man is abducted and needs rescuing before the kidnappers kill him live online.
 Herron published Slow Horses in 2010.

 “This was the blissful break when the world seemed a safer place, between the end of the Cold War and about ten minutes later.”